Foso/KotlinCompilerPluginExample/Readme.md

 ## Usage

 > :information_source: Please be aware that the Kotlin Compiler still doesn’t have any stable API and there is no backwards compatibility guaranteed.
-Kotlin versions above 1.3.30 can have all totally different API.
+Kotlin versions above 1.3.41 can have all totally different API.

-At first you need to compile the plugins:

-* Inside the <kbd>plugin</kbd> folder run `./gradlew :kotlin-compiler-native-plugin:publishToMavenLocal :kotlin-compiler-plugin:publishToMavenLocal :gradle-plugin:build`

-Then:
-* Inside the <kbd>example</kbd> folder run `./gradlew :app:clean :app:build`
+* Inside the project folder run ` ./gradlew clean build`

 The plugin is only active when the build cache is changed.
 This is why you need to run "clean" before building, when you want to see the log output again.

 ### 👷 Project Structure
-#### Example
+#### src
 * <kbd>app</kbd> - A Kotlin Multiplatform project which applies a gradle plugin(compiler.plugin.helloworld) whichs triggers the compiler plugin.
-You have to build the gradle plugin from <kbd>plugin/gradle-plugin</kbd> first

-#### Plugin
+#### buildSrc/compiler-plugin
  *  <kbd>kotlin-compiler-native-plugin</kbd> - This module contains the Kotlin Compiler Plugin for native targets
  *  <kbd>kotlin-compiler-plugin</kbd> - This module contains the Kotlin Compiler Plugin for JVM/JS targets
  *  <kbd>gradle-plugin</kbd> - This module contains the gradle plugin which trigger the two compiler plugins